 3. P/E (Price-to-earnings ratio)

 The P/E ratio is a valuation ratio of a company's current share price compared to its per-share earnings.
 It indicates how much investors are willing to pay per rupee of earnings.
-A company with a lower P/E ratio is considered fundamentally strong.
+A lower P/E ratio may indicate that a stock is undervalued, but it should always be analysed alongside other financial metrics.

 4. P/B (Price-to-book ratio)

 One of the most crucial ratios, it compares a company’s current market value to its book value.
-A company with a lower P/B ratio is considered fundamentally strong.
+A lower P/B ratio may indicate that a stock is trading below its book value, but investors should also evaluate profitability, debt, and future growth prospects.

 Disadvantages of value investing